Microtargeting: Method

 These databases are then mined to identify issues important to each voter and whether that voter is more likely to identify with one party or another.
 As described by Cambridge Analytica’s CEO, their key was to identify people who might be enticed to vote for their client or be discouraged to vote for their opponent.
 Political information is obviously important here, but consumer preferences can play a role as well.
 Individual voters are then put into groups on the basis of sophisticated computer modeling.
 Such groups have names like "Downscale Union Independents", "Tax and Terrorism Moderates," and "Older Suburban Newshounds."

 Once a multitude of voting groups is established according to these criteria and their minute political differences, then the tailored messages can be sent via the appropriate means.
 While political parties and candidates once prepared a single television advertisement for general broadcast nationwide, it is now not at all uncommon to have several dozen variations on the one message, each with a unique and tailored message for that small demographic sliver of the voting public.
 This is the same for radio advertisement, direct mail, email, as well as stump speeches and fundraising events.
+Radio advertisement, while often reaching a broader audience, can microtarget using specific timeslots, stations and programmes.